Tom4259/Space-Blast-/README.md

 To access this game i have made, go to the link to download the contents, overall it is 1 GB in size: https://drive.google.com/drive/folders/1ChtWWHYxau2M6B444SV0E2LSynd47U4l?usp=sharing

+You need to create a new folder in File Explorer and put all of the contents from the link into that folder.
+Create a new issue with the tag 'Setup' if you need help.

 This is my first proper game so there could be many improvements and other games to come!

 # Want a new feature?